Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 On Wednesday and Friday of this week, you cultivated, grew, and examined the microbes from your skin.

+**3.a.** Did you show up on Friday?

-**3.a.** Describe in your own words what is microbiome and provide a current research article of the microbiome (include a references link)?
+**3.b.** Describe in your own words what is microbiome and provide a current research article of the microbiome (include a references link)?
 What is the key claim of your paper?
 (3-4 sentences)

 **3.b.** Name 2 key methods used to study the microbiome?
 (Bullet points)